 The Professional Advisory Council (PAC) serves as a consultative body to the Illinois Spina Bifida Association.
 The PAC is a multidisciplinary group of professionals that provide clinical services to individuals with spina bifida as well as conduct research in the field.
 Members of the PAC contribute to the mission of ISBA by providing the organization with their professional expertise, diverse knowledge of spina bifida communities, and relationships with colleagues, agencies, and resources at both the local and national level.

-There are no geographic restrictions for nominations, but the first author must be a citizen or legal resident of the United States to receive monetary prizes.
+There are no geographic restrictions for nominations, but the first author must be a citizen or legal resident of the United States to receive a monetary prize.

 2016 Research Award